robertkarl/freezing-spice/README.md

 - [ ] Use the StaggeredGridView.
 Implemented this but did not get good results.
 Poor scroll performance with SmartImageView.
 - [x]  User can zoom or pan images displayed in full-screen detail view

+Extra
+- [x] Use an animated gif for the error state.
+Value add to the user?
+Marginal at best.

 #### GIF Walkthrough